helsingborg-stad/redirect/README.md

 - `permanent` - If the redirect should be a 301 status
 - ⭐ `ssl` - Which path to take when generating the SSL certificate.

+### Wildcards

+You can also add a wildcard domain, by instead specifying the `wildcard` key, and setting it to true.

+Doing so still requires the `ssl` key to be set.

 ## SSL

 In order to get working ssl certs, you need to specify the key `ssl` in your json.